 If the third chakra’s activity is impaired, you might find even the most ordinary tasks stressful.
 Acute stress taints your outlook on life.
 You start having trouble drawing the right lessons from past experience, and you might misidentify problems, which may lead to poor decision-making.

-PROPERTIES AND RELATIONS of the MANIPURA Chakra
+Properties of the Manipura Chakra

 - Common names: solar plexus chakra, third chakra, Manipura, the center of the solar plexus